mrspatbile/mrspatbile/README.md

 - 👋 Hi, I’m @mrspatbile, I am a Finance Professional and Researcher
-- 👀 I’m interested in finance, financial engineering, portfolio management, machine learning, AI
+- 👀 I’m interested in Finance, Financial Engineering, Portfolio Management, Machine Learning, AI
 - 🌱 I’m am an pythonist and a python evangelist
 - 💞️ I’m looking to collaborate on educational projects that uses python to teach finance, maths/statistics
 - 📫 How to reach me: mrspatbile@gmail.com